 In this guide, we’re going to tell you everything you need to know about visiting Cala Pudent.
 For the best experience, we’re going to recommend walking there from Arenal d’en Castell.
 That way, you’ll enjoy a fantastic coastal walk with lots of great scenery.
 To that end, we’ll provide a trail description of the coastal walk from Arenal d’en Castell to Cala Pudent.
 We’ll then talk about things to know before visiting Cala Pudent.
 This will include details about what to bring and the best activities to do once you get to the beach.

 Before you read this guide, feel free to watch our Menorca hiking video.
-For your convenience, when you press play below, it’ll start at the section showing this coastal walk.

 We hope you find this guide useful.
 For other brilliant walks in Menorca, read our Pont d’en Gil to Punta Nati, Cova des Coloms and Es Grau to Favaritx guides.
 Otherwise, read our Menorca hiking guide, which talks about the best eight hikes on the island.